Additional Information ¶

 Because the problem is caused by a bad chip, the only permanent fix to get the printer working is replacement chips.
 These cannot be purchased, so the board must be replaced.
 This is not cost effective.

 - Lack of heatsinks

 Newer models are okay with passive cooling because of cooler running chipsets.
-While newer models don't need heatsinks, these chipsets run hot enough they should have been installed from the beginning.
+The chipsets in this printer probably don't need heatsinks, but installing heatsinks will increase the lifespan of a working printer.